 7. It’s okay to not be perfect

 But I’ve also done a lot of things right.
 And in the end, what the kids remember is how much you loved them, and how you tried to live authentically and godly, even if you didn’t always succeed in getting everything right.
 Kids are far more forgiving towards us than we are towards ourselves.
+They want you to be the loving good enough mom, not the stressed perfect mom.

 Perhaps if we gave ourselves more grace, and allowed ourselves to still have adult time, and still have fun, and not break the bank parenting, we’d have less to complain about and more to laugh about.